 If you follow all the guidelines all the time, you are unlikely to fall into the most common traps surrounding C++, but guidelines, by their nature, have exceptions.
 That's why each Item has an explanation.
 The explanations are the most important part of the book.
-Only by understanding the rationale behind an Item can you determine whether it applies to the software you are developing and to the unique constraints under which you toil me unique constraints unuer winch you ton.
+Only by understanding the rationale behind an Item can you determine whether it applies to the software you are developing and to the unique constraints under which you toil.